diffplug/gitfromscratch/manuscript/time-travel/patch/patch.md

 ## Following a recipe

-The second step is easier than the first step, so we'll start there.
-Let's say we magically figured out what the recipe was, and it turns out that all of your work simplifies down to `Add 'whale.jpg'`.
-Let's apply this patch to a few different projects.
+Our final goal is to have a recipe we can apply to a newer version of the project, so let's start there.
+Somehow, we figure out that all of your work simplifies down to `Add 'whale.jpg'`.
+Let's apply that recipe to a few different projects.

 | Before                                        | After `Add 'whale.jpg'`             |
 |--                                             | --                                  |